JaxProjex/odoTakFlow/README.md

 # odoTakFlow
-node red flow to forward mqtt payload and rpi gps location as CoT via multicast to TAK devices
+Node-Red Flow to forward MQTT payload from odo to ATAK via multicast or TAKServer. (used in conjunction with Ampledatas node-red-contrib-tak)

 ![node red flow](/odoTakFlow.png?raw=true "Node Red Flow")